ethereal-arko/C_Learning_Journey/Chapter-3-Conditional_Statements/Problems.md

 - Input: take a year as input
 - Output: print output
 - Hint:
-	1. But if it's divisible by 100, it must also be divisible by 400 \
+	1. A leap year is divisible by 4 \
-    2. A leap year is divisible by 4
+    2. But if it's not divisible by 100, it must be divisible by 400

 ## Problem 6: Find a character that is in upper case or not